 The main difficulty in spatial subdivision is the choice of the data structure that is used to represent the 3D space.
 This data structure has to be flexible and efficient with respect to computational time and memory.
-In [THM03], a hash table is used which has shown to be very efficient in physicallybased simulation environments.
+In [THM03], a hash table is used which has shown to be very efficient in physically-based simulation environments with dynamically changing spatial distributions of object primitives.